 Planning Area 4 (Marine Commercial) - Planning Area 4 includes the Dana West Yacht Club and the Dana Point Yacht Club.
-The Dana West Yacht Club is a fullservice club that provides junior sailing programs, racing programs and billfish tournaments.
-The Dana Point Yacht Club also provides junior sailing programs, racing programs and permanent and visitor slips available on a reservation or firstcome-first-serve basis.
-Along the southern boundary of the Island is a one-half-mile picnic park area that includes picnic areas with benches, restroom facilities and barbecues on wide grassy areas (although located in Planning Area 4, this area is designated Recreation (R).
+The Dana West Yacht Club is a full-service club that provides junior sailing programs, racing programs and billfish tournaments.
+The Dana Point Yacht Club also provides junior sailing programs, racing programs and permanent and visitor slips available on a reservation or first-come-first-serve basis.
+Along the southern boundary of the Island is a 4.25 acre picnic park area that includes picnic areas with benches, restroom facilities and barbecues on wide grassy areas (although located in Planning Area 4, this area is designated Recreation (R).
 Planning Area 4 also includes the Aventura Sailing Association, which provides boat rentals, sailing instruction, cruises, whale-watching charters and racing programs.